Psychiatric Service Dog · ADA Guide

 • The disability does not substantially limit any major life activity

-Can insomnia qualify for a Psychiatric Service Dog in Michigan?
+Can insomnia qualify for a Psychiatric Service Dog under the ADA?

 Insomnia alone is rarely an ADA-qualifying disability.
 However, when insomnia is a significant symptom of PTSD, anxiety, depression, or another qualifying psychiatric condition, a PSD can be recommended for the underlying disability and address insomnia-specific tasks.